 When double buffering is used, the buffer can be written at any time and still maintain correct operation.
-The period register is always updated on the UPDATE condition, as shown for dual-slope operation in Figure 12-9 on page 129.
+The period register is always updated on the UPDATE condition, as shown for dual-slope operation in Figure 12-9.
 This prevents wraparound and the generation of odd waveforms.

 Figure 12-9.
-Changing the Period using Buffering
+Changing the period using buffering.